johnfontaine/chess-tools/README.md

     eco.load_default(); //loads a default opening database (see sources below)
     //alternatively eco.load(stream) for a stream of a standard pgn file of openings.
 ```
+## Future Plans / Roadmap

+Eventually I want to expand to support various tablebase and game databases.
+I also want to simplify the interface to send these datasets to chess engines via UCI.

 ## References
+Note: Sample Files are believed to be in the public domain or licensed under GPL.
+Sources are provided below.

 * Chess Programming Wiki
   https://chessprogramming.wikispaces.com/